bani/101weiqiLocalizer/README.md

 Additional translations, or improvements for the current ones, are welcome.
 Please create an [issue](https://github.com/bani/101weiqiLocalizer/issues) with the original term in plain text and the correct translation.
 If it's part of a longer phrase, please include the whole phrase.
 If it's already partially translated, disable the add-on in order to get the full phrase.

+There is also a [spreadsheet with all translations](https://docs.google.com/spreadsheets/d/1VGGhi-gUZ8tYWNyDaZnRfguxABbh1GESVkJT2pE-PP0/edit?usp=sharing) available where you can leave comments, but please notify me if you leave a comment or I won't see it.

 ### Development

 See [Getting started with web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) to learn how to test and package an extension.